-Special needs trusts can also be used during the legal spend-down process for a parent to qualify for long-term MassHealth benefits.
-The transfer of assets to a special needs trust established for the sole benefit of a totally and permanent disabled person under the age of 65 does not create an ineligibility period for an older adult in a nursing home.
-Under the terms of the trust, the trustee must use the funds in a manner that is actuarially sound based upon the beneficiary's life expectancy, or the trust must contain the same payback provision as a selfsettled trust (as discussed in Section 1).
+Special needs trusts can also be used during the legal spend-down process for an individual to qualify for long-term MassHealth benefits.
+The transfer of assets to a special needs trust established for the sole benefit of a totally and permanently disabled person under the age of 65 is not a disqualifying transfer for an older adult seeking MassHealth long-term care benefits.
+Under the terms of the trust, the trustee must use the funds in a manner that is actuarially sound based upon the beneficiary's life expectancy, or the trust must contain the same pay-back provision as a self-settled trust (as discussed in Section 1).